aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ### AllowScopedInstanceProfileTagActions
 The AllowScopedInstanceProfileTagActions Sid gives the Karpenter controller permission to tag an instance profile with [`iam:TagInstanceProfile`](https://docs.aws.amazon.com/IAM/latest/APIReference/API_TagInstanceProfile.html), based on the values shown below, Also, `karpenter.sh/nodeclass` must be set to some value.
+This ensures that Karpenter is only able to act on instance profiles that it provisions for this cluster.

 ```
             {